Significant Accounting Policies

 Property and equipment is stated at cost less accumulated depreciation.
 Depreciation is computed primarily by using the straight-line method over the estimated useful lives of the related assets.

 We expense routine maintenance and repairs when incurred.
 We capitalize major replacements and improvements.
-We remove the cost of assets sold or retired and the related accumulated depreciation or amortization from the accounts and include any resulting gain or loss in net income/(loss).
+We remove the cost of assets sold or retired and the related accumulated depreciation or amortization from the accounts and include any resulting gain, loss or impairment in net income/(loss).

-We recognize a liability for the fair value of our conditional asset retirement obligations, which are primarily related to asbestos removal, when incurred if the liability’s fair value can be reasonably estimated.
+We recognize a liability for the fair value of our conditional asset retirement obligations, which are primarily related to asbestos removal, when probable and if the liability’s fair value can be reasonably estimated.

 Capitalized Software Costs